 Cloud CDN will cache only responses that are marked publicly cacheable and will serve responses from cache only up to the expiration time specified in the response.
 If you do not know why the content was cached or cannot fix the problem expediently, you might want to disable Cloud CDN until you can understand and fix the problem, then re-enable it.
 For more information on what content is cached and for how long, refer to Caching Details.

 Cache hit rate is low, or multiple cache fills for the same content

-If you're experiencing lower than expected cache hit rates for your backend services, make sure responses for the URLs of interest are being cached.
+If you're experiencing lower than expected cache hit rates for your backend services or backend buckets, make sure responses for the URLs of interest are being cached.